 Wearing a gray paint theme, this 2003 Porsche 911 Carrera 4S relies on its iconic shape and those famous headlamps to do the talking.
 Coming from the 996 generation, the car wears a paint protection film on its front end too.
 Everything else is as it left the factory, from the silver five-spoke wheels, to the red brake calipers lurking behind them.
 This car also appears to have a sunroof, so you can enjoy some open-air thrills.
 The gray interior of this 2003 Porsche 911 Carrera 4S is a two-plus-two, which means two adults and two children can travel within its comfortable, leather-upholstered confines.
 The driver receives the famous five-dial instrument binnacle that is a defining feature of the 911, right from the very first ones in 1964.
 Here, the gauges feature white faces, and there’s a multifunction display beneath for odometer and trip information.
 Meanwhile, the center stack offers climate control, plus a radio with a CD player.
 As for the trunk, it’s at the front, since the engine occupies the space behind the passenger cabin.

 The 996 generation marked a galactic shift for the 911, as it was the first one to switch to a water-cooled engine.
 Hence, this 2003 Porsche 911 Carrera 4S has a 3.6L flat-six in the tail, with water cooling and a dry-sumped design.
 The engine is factory rated for 320hp at 6,800rpm, resulting in a top speed of over 170mph.
-Drive is sent to all four wheels through a 5-speed automatic gearbox.
+Drive is sent to the rear wheels through a 5-speed automatic gearbox.
 This car has also received a recent service.

 2003 Porsche 911 Carrera 4S